kelvinsteixeira/Dws.Challenge/README.md

 ### Next Steps

-* Separate caching logic from ArtistService and Fetching.
-Pretty much a GetOrFetchService responsible by looking to the cache and fetching the data in case nothing is found from cache
+* Separate caching and fetching logic from ArtistService.
+Pretty much a GetOrFetchService responsible by looking into the cache and fetching the data in case nothing is found

 * Use a Semaphore to avoid multi-thread issues when fetching and caching data